Stone of Scone: Missing fragments

 In January 2024, a fragment of the stone, previously thought to have been lost, was found in a cupboard at the headquarters of the Scottish National Party.
 According to Scottish cabinet papers released on 1 January, the fragment was given to the then first minister Alex Salmond in 2008 by the son of John MacCormick, who had been involved in the removal of the stone from Westminster Abbey.
 Sir John Elvidge, who was Permanent Secretary to the Cabinet at the time, told Salmond that he could keep the fragment.
 Salmond then passed it to the SNP for safekeeping.

-Historic Environment Scotland subsequently carried out tests on the fragment, which established it was genuine "beyond reasonable doubt".
-In May 2024, it was announced that the fragment would be held by the Commissioners for the Safeguarding of the Regalia "on behalf of the Nation and the people of Scotland".
+Historic Environment Scotland subsequently carried out tests on the fragment, which established it was genuine "beyond reasonable doubt."
+In May 2024, it was announced that the fragment would be held by the Commissioners for the Safeguarding of the Regalia "on behalf of the Nation and the people of Scotland."

 In January 2025, the BBC reported that a search was in progress for "up to 30" further missing fragments.
 These fragments were separated from the stone while it was being repaired shortly after the 1950 theft.
-Robert Gray, who oversaw the repair, passed them to the students who carried out the theft, as well as to "those he admired in the campaign for Scottish independence".
+Robert Gray, who oversaw the repair, passed them to the students who carried out the theft, as well as to "those he admired in the campaign for Scottish independence."
 The search is being undertaken by Sally Foster from the University of Stirling; she has so far been able to confirm the locations of four of them.

-In November 2025, Professor Foster reported that she had identified Detective inspector William Kerr as the recipient of one of the fragments.
+In November 2025, Foster reported that she had identified Detective inspector William Kerr as the recipient of one of the fragments.
 Kerr had been involved in the search for the stone in 1951.
 Robert Gray was thought to have handed him the fragment in 1956.